 The buyer can use various financing options for the purchase, including:

-- Private Investors: Investors may be interested in financing part of the purchase in exchange for an ownership stake in the business.
+- Private Investors: Investors may be interested in financing part of the purchase in exchange for an ownership stake in the company.

 - Self-financing: The buyer can use their own funds to finance the purchase, reducing dependence on external sources.